Chasing Truth: Chapter 7

 “I needed a change of scenery.
 Job burnout.
 A friend vacationed here once and recommended it.”

 “I used to work security for a private organization.
 Now I’m a beach bum.”
 He looked around them.
 “Soon to be a hiking bum it looks like.”

 She laughed and told herself his words were not a subtle reference about spending time with her going forward.
-It also occured to her private security had paid well if he could afford to come to Sakina and do nothing.
-“Hiking and bum don’t seem to go together.”
+It also occurred to her private security had paid well if he could afford to come to Sakina and do nothing.
+“Hiking and being a bum don’t seem to go together.”

 His crooked grin was endearing.
 “That’s true.
 We’ll have to come up with another term.”

 She could talk to him for the rest of the night, but if they didn’t leave soon they ran the risk of trying to hike back down in the dark.
 When she mentioned as much she noticed she wasn’t the only one who got to her feet reluctantly.
 He helped her into her backpack and gestured for her to lead the way back down.

 By the time they returned to the shop so he could get his car, the sun had already set and the lot was empty.
 Tyler leaned back in his seat and angled his head to stare at her.
 Her brow furrowed in question, but a smile peeked out too.